unscroller.com/cant-stop-scrolling/

 The support

-Use focus sessions, schedules, planning, and reset tools so your next action is already chosen.
+Use focus sessions, schedules, planning, and reset tools so your next action is chosen before the feed chooses for you.

 If you are saying "I can't stop scrolling"

 That usually means scrolling has become the easiest response to boredom, stress, avoidance, loneliness, or tiredness.
-A social feed is always ready with one more post, one more video, one more alert, or one more reason to refresh.
+A social feed is always ready with one more post, one more video, one more alert, or one more reason to delay the thing you said mattered.

 The practical answer is not to trust yourself to win every moment.
 Put better defaults in front of the habit.
 Reduce the feed paths that catch you.
 Decide what you came to do before you open the app.
-Give your hand and mind a different next step.
+Give your hand and mind a next step that protects your real goal.

 What to change first